 Secondly, the VHA has served as my most important source of inspiration in my clinical practice as an HIV doctor caring principally for women of color.
 As I worked with my patients, it became obvious to me that most of them were not dying from HIV.
 Instead my research and experience demonstrated that they were were suffering and dying from the cumulative results of childhood and adult physical, sexual and emotional abuse, as well as from many forms of structural violence – such as racism and zenophobia.
 Deaths from from substance abuse, overdose, depression, and suicide and violence far outweigh deaths from HIV itself.
 This realization led me to dedicate my career to addressing the health impacts of childhood and adult trauma on health and well-being.

 Most health care systems and those work in them barely recognize that trauma and structural violence are the single most important social determinant of health in our country.
-The VA on the other hand is almost entirely guided by this understanding.
-The VA system helped me understand the key components of an effective healthcare response to trauma.
+The VA, on the other hand, is almost entirely guided by this understanding.
+The VA system helped me understand the key components of effective healthcare response to trauma.

 Because the VA is a completely integrated and interdisciplinary system and is not principally motivated by profit, it is far more possible to deal with the physical and psycho-social – even economic – dimensions of the challenges that most patients face.

 Because of their deep understanding of the impact of trauma on health, psychologists and other types of behavioral health specialists are integrated into the VA’s primary care clinics.
 Behavioral health is also integrated into almost every other aspect of their provision of medical care.
 And medical care is integrated into practically every type of mental health service the VA offers.
 This integrated, interdisciplinary model of care – now totally intuitive and necessary to me – is not found in most other systems of care in this care.
 Fortunately, a new awareness of the need for this type of care is emerging and even more fortunately, we have the VA health system to learn from.